accountably/accountably.github.io/README.md

 A: Yes, an executor can be removed if they are not fulfilling their duties or are acting in a way that is detrimental to the estate.
 This may require a court order and can be a complicated process.

-Sure, here's an FAQ explaining what a trustee is:

 ## What is a Trustee?

 ### Q: What is a trustee?